• Skip to main content

 Instructions

-• Put the chicken wings in a single layer on a tray and sprinkle with half of the salt and pepper.
+• Put the chicken wings in a single layer on a tray and sprinkle the salt and half of the black pepper.

 Salt and black pepper on chicken wings.